 LAN

-LAN stands for Local Area Network, as opposed to WAN, which stands for Wide Area Network (ie. the internet).
+LAN stands for Local Area Network, as opposed to WAN, which stands for Wide Area Network (i.e. the internet, connection that spans beyond a building or organization).

 Whether wired or wireless, the network inside your home, RV, office or boat is considered a LAN.
 It is comprised of your router and devices you have connected to it which might include laptops, tablets, streaming devices, cameras, back-up drives and more.